Q: Do you have any suggestions for me to get GF food while I am in the hospital?

 If you have problems getting access to GF food while hospitalized:

-- Immediately inform healthcare providers and intake staff that you have CD and require a GF diet.
+- Immediately inform healthcare providers and intake staff that you have CD and require a GF diet and have them prescribe a GF diet order.

 - Ask to speak with the registered dietitian (RDN) or clinical nutrition manager on staff.
 They would know more about the GF diet than other staff members.
 A dietitian can work with you on selecting appropriate menu items, as well as communicate your needs to the foodservice department.